 In the high-efficiency, Hybrid Power System (HPS), a battery bank supports the load.
 The power for the load is drawn from the batteries only as needed.
 Multiple sources of power generation can be used simultaneously to support the battery and ensure uninterrupted power to the loads.
-The battery becomes the foundation of the HPS and the architecture opens.
+The battery becomes the foundation of the HPS and the architecture is opened to allow multiple technologies to operate in concert.